Yanniml/Kolmogorov-Smirnov-MDEA/README.md

 Second argument points to the row index you want to process (here 1)

-Third argument is the window size in # of samples
+Third argument is the window size in # of samples (seconds x sampling rate)

 Fourth argument is the window overlap in seconds

 Fifth argument is the sampling rate here 512

 The rest of the arguments should be set to 0 in this version
+Note: Data are transposed because function wants channels as rows and columns as samples (i.e., it needs a row vector, not column vector).

 **Step 3: Run the MDEA approach to obtain entropy vs. log (window length)**